Kyuu-Ji/htb-write-up/haircut/write-up-haircut.md

 find / -perm -4000 2>/dev/null | xargs ls -la
 ```

-The binay `screen` has the setuid bit set and explicitly the version number 4.5.0 displayed which has a privilege escalation vulnerability that we will exploit.
+The binay `screen` has the setuid bit set and explicitly the version number 4.5.0 displayed which has a privilege escalation vulnerability.
 The explanation for this exploit can be found through `searchsploit screen` on the **GNU Screen 4.5.0 - Local Privilege Escalation (PoC)** exploit.

 For this we need to create some files first.
 They are in this folder.
 - libhax.c: